 The Public Diplomacy section provides information and opportunities about education and professional exchanges programs sponsored by the Department of State.
 Throughout the year, there are also funding opportunities addressed to local organizations to develop specific projects that strengthen the bilateral relationship between the United States and Spain/Andorra, based on shared objectives.

 American Space Barcelona

 American Space Barcelona is a cultural and educational space located in the Biblioteca Ignasi Iglésias-Can Fabra in the Sant Andreu district of Barcelona.
 Its main goal is to promote cultural exchange and dialogue between Barcelona and the United States through a variety of programs, activities, and free workshops open to the public.
 American Space Barcelona programming revolves around five main themes: science and technology; media literacy; English language learning; cultural programming; and educational advising for students interested in studying in the United States.
-Check out their schedule here.
+Check out their schedule on the American Space page.

 Study in the United States

 EducationUSA is a U.S. Department of State network of over 430 international student advising centers in more than 175 countries and territories.
 The network promotes U.S. higher education to students, families, and educators around the world by offering accurate, comprehensive, and current information about opportunities to study at accredited postsecondary institutions in the United States.
 In Barcelona, EducationUSA is located at the Institute of North American Studies (IEN).
 If you would like to study at a U.S. higher education institution, you can reach out to EducationUSA directly through their form.